SaloniGupta1201/SQL-Challenge/README.md

 ![Query5](./EmployeeSQL/Images/Query5.PNG) </br>

 6. List information only for employees in the Sales department.
-Instead of repeating the fourth query, I created a view of it, named emp_info, and queried that, setting the condition of the department name being “Sales”. </br>
+Instead of repeating the fourth query, created a view of it, named emp_dept_info, and queried the view, with the condition on the department name being “Sales”. </br>

 ![Query6](./EmployeeSQL/Images/Query6.PNG) </br>

-7. Used the same query as in the sixth, and add the condition to look into Development department as well, used a subquery to search for the department name being “Sales” or “Development”. </br>
+7. Used the same query as in the sixth, and add the condition to look into "Development" department as well. </br>

 ![Query7](./EmployeeSQL/Images/Query7.PNG) </br>